 Scented products like douches and sprays can be irritants, and keeping everything dry will prevent the buildup of bacteria.
 Another thing to keep in mind is choosing showers over bubble baths.
 It's important not to ignore a UTI, because if untreated, it will travel to the kidneys and become a kidney infection.

 Baking Soda and Other Home Remedies

-However, because antibiotics are used so frequently treat UTIs, antibiotic-resistant bacteria is adapting, which means that the antibiotics will eventually stop working.
-To prevent this, many people who suffer from UTIs opt for home remedies, which have a high success rate in curing UTIs.
-Baking soda is one of the go-tos, along with cranberry juice, apple cider vinegar and essential oils.
+However, because antibiotics are used so frequently to treat UTIs, antibiotic-resistant bacteria are adapting, which means that the antibiotics will eventually stop working.
+To prevent this, many people who suffer from UTIs opt for home remedies, which have a somewhat successful rate in curing UTIs.
+Baking soda is one of the go-tos, along with cranberry juice, apple cider vinegar, and essential oils.

 How to Use Baking Soda for a UTI

 Those who swear by the baking soda treatment say that the baking soda neutralizes the acidity in your urine, allowing the body to get rid of the bacterial infection.
 It also detoxifies the kidneys, ensuring that the infection doesn't spread further.

 To use baking soda as treatment, dissolve a 1/2 teaspoon of baking soda in a glass of water.
 It's most effective to use warm water, which dissolves particles faster.
 Drink this on an empty stomach.
 Then, continue to drink a 1/2 teaspoon dissolved in 4-8 ounces of water every two hours until your UTI goes away.